privacy-scaling-explorations/acceleration-program/Doc/Grant-Liaison-Guide.md

             1. If all the applicants meet the criteria, we might consider grant multiple applicants.
 3. **Grant Liaison Matching**
-    1. Internally we maintain an grant liaison availability list and their domain expertise along side of their names.
+    1. Internally we maintain a grant liaison availability list and their domain expertise along side of their names.
 EcoDev will work with leadership and project leads to determine the appropriate candidate to be an evaluator.
 4. **Milestone Completion and Funding**